AbhinavMir/abhinavmir.github.io/content/blog/lexer-ocaml.md

 ref.
 [Nora Sandler's, Writing a C Compiler, Part 1](https://norasandler.com/2017/11/29/Write-a-Compiler.html)

 This is my first time using Ocaml, and Dune.
+If this is the case with you, if you want a primer, you can read the official docs, and then do `99 Problems` and get back here, although 3 problems in, I said "Bah!
+I got this" and infact, I didn't.
+You can read this bit, and implement parsers in the next one on your own.

 First, I'd say install Ocaml and Dune and let's move forward directly with writing a new lexing function in `lexer.ml` that can parse `int main() { return 42; }`.

 Second, we want to define what the tokens are.
 For such a simple program, there are only a handful of tokens we need.
 Some may call this process "scanning", as does Robert Nystrom [here](https://craftinginterpreters.com/scanning.html), but what it does is take a program, and break it into chunks without worrying about the syntax.
 For our program, we just need `int, return, {}, (), int, indentation`, roughly.